zippoobbiz/zippoobbiz.github.io/source/_posts/Cloud-Dataproc.md

 Can dataproc read data from bigtable? bigquery?(via GCS, and big query connector, The connector to GCS is built into Dataproc) standard mode vs high availability mode?

+### What type of jobs can I run?
+Cloud Dataproc provides out-of-the box and end-to-end support for many of the most popular job types, including Spark, Spark SQL, PySpark, MapReduce, Hive, and Pig jobs.

 ### Scaling
 * Vertical scaling: larger computer
 * horizontal scaling: more computers